sradics/digital-garden/_notes/Team Genius.md

 ---
 Why cognitive diversity yields the highest performance gains—but only if you understand what it is. — location: [289](kindle://book?action=open&asin=B00OG8AXKO&location=289) ^ref-63559

 ---
+14. Can your company’s teams stay ahead of the changes affecting your industry and customers?
+15. Are your teams able to anticipate and respond to sudden disruptions in technology, economics, and customer behavior?
+16. Are your teams leveraging globalism and multicultural values as strengths?
+17. Is mobile technology helping or hurting your team’s performance?
+How are you performing in this area relative to your competition?
+18. Are your teams’ missions and values being supported or undercut by social media?
+19. Do you have the right people in the right positions in the right teams? — location: [346](kindle://book?action=open&asin=B00OG8AXKO&location=346) ^ref-6457

+---
+20. Are your teams the right size for the job? — location: [356](kindle://book?action=open&asin=B00OG8AXKO&location=356) ^ref-26887

+---
+•      Why cognitive diversity yields the highest performance gains—but only if you understand what it is. — location: [363](kindle://book?action=open&asin=B00OG8AXKO&location=363) ^ref-48545

+---
 They will have to take serious risks and make decisions, sometimes fateful ones, very quickly.
 Second, your teams must be designed to work with, not against, your members’ brain structures. — location: [314](kindle://book?action=open&asin=B00OG8AXKO&location=314) ^ref-49846